 Hiking in the Black Mountains and Toe River Valley near Burnsville, North Carolina is a very rewarding experience.
 The area has a wide variety of terrain to explore ranging from lush river valleys to majestic mountain ridges.
 At 6,684 foot elevation, Mount Mitchell is the highest peak east of the Mississippi.

-Please join the High Peaks Borad for our regular Board meeting at 9 AM on Thursday, Nov.
-19 at Appalachian Java on West Main St. This will be the first meeting of the newly elected Board and officers.
-Topics will include the hiking schedule for next year.
-Come share a cup of coffee and see what we have planned!
+Please join the High Peaks Board for our regular meeting at 9 AM on Thursday, August 25 at Appalachian Java on West Main St. Hiking, trail maintenance and projects will be on the agenda.
+We will also have a report on final preparations for the Centennial Celebration of Mount Mitchell State Park scheduled for weekend of August 27/28.
+Come share a cup of coffee with us!

 Be a part of history and join the NC High Peaks Trail Association to celebrate the Centennial of Mount Mitchell State Park by taking a loop hike around Mt.
 Mitchell on Sunday, August 28.
 This 6-mile jaunt is rated as moderately strenuous, but should offer tremendous views from the highest peaks in the Eastern U.S.